-Alexandra Mertens is an attorney in the Corporate practice group.
+Alexandra Mertens is an partner in the Corporate practice group.
 She is experienced in counseling emerging and established clients on a variety of business transactions, including mergers and acquisitions, capital raising, governance and commercial contract negotiation.

 In particular, Alex is experienced in energy finance matters and advises developers on issues concerning the acquisition, development, financing, and sale of energy projects.

 Before joining Stoel Rives, Alex was a senior associate at Fredrikson & Byron, P.A. in Minneapolis (2006-2011).

 - Represented a subsidiary of sPower in its back-leverage debt financing of three portfolios of solar PV projects (25 projects, totaling 144 MW) in California and New York by a club of lenders, including KeyBank National Association, OneWest Bank, and Zions Bank.

 - Represented a subsidiary of sPower in its partnership flip tax equity financing of a portfolio of 10 solar PV projects in California, totaling 84 MW.

 - Represented a subsidiary of sPower in its inverted lease tax equity financing of a portfolio of four solar PV projects in California, totaling 26 MW.

 - Represented Kina'ole Capital Partners, LLC in a $13 million partnership flip tax equity financing with a subsidiary of Patagonia, Inc. and a $10 million debt financing of a residential solar fund comprising over 1,000 systems in Hawaii.

 - Represented Capital Dynamics in its partnership flip tax equity financing of the first phase of the 300 MW Green Pastures wind project in Texas.

 - Represented Capital Dynamics in the tax equity financing of an 11.5 MW portfolio of solar projects in Massachusetts and California.

 - Represented AltaGas Power Holdings (US) Inc. in the acquisition of Caithness Blythe II, LLC, including development assets relating to its proposed 569 MW combined cycle power plant.

 - Represented a subsidiary of sPower in its inverted lease tax equity financing for a portfolio of 11 solar PV projects in California, totaling 34 MW.